 The pilot episode for the Swamp Thing TV series showed the title hero fusing the still-living body of one of the bad guys into a tree, leaving him a half-man, half-tree hybrid, in very much the same fashion as the Doctor Who example above - although in this case the effect is even more disturbing, as the bad guy's face is left frozen in a way that very much brings Munch's The Scream to mind.

-In one of the later episodes of Dinosaurs, Earl gets struck by lightning, causing his soul to get transferred into a tree.
+In the Dinosaurs episode "If You Were a Tree, Earl gets struck by lightning, causing his soul to get transferred into a tree.
 Earl's face is sticking out of the tree's trunk, however, he is unable to interact with the other dinosaurs.